BYU professor named defendant in defamation lawsuit, says suit has implications for future of Utah Lake - The Daily Universe

 Though there is some ambiguity in how it should be interpreted, Carter said it is likely the Utah statute only applies to language directed toward politicians and political processes, such as in a city council meeting.

-Regardless of the suit’s legal legitimacy, however, many in the community still see it as a dangerous move for public participation.
+Regardless of the suit’s outcome, some in the community still see it as a dangerous move for public participation.

 Danny Dudley, a former student of Abbott’s who is studying strategic management and environmental science at BYU, thinks Lake Restoration Solutions’ actions send an important message.

-Note: Editor’s note: This story has been updated with some clarifications and corrections.